Code of Conduct and MSA Statement

 2.6 Privacy Protection

 The Company guarantees the confidentiality of personal information in its possession, in accordance with applicable laws and regulations (in Italy, e.g., Legislative Decree No. 196/2003 and subsequent amendments).
 The Addressees are obliged to treat and handle personal data and information in strict compliance with applicable laws and regulations.

 2.7 Child Labour and Illegal Labour Prevention

-The Company’s various activities are guided and motivated by ethical principles and a strong commitment to compliance with current laws and legislation.
+The Company’s various activities are guided and motivated by ethical principles and strong commitment to comply with current laws and legislation.
 The Company does not and shall not tolerate illegal and child labour practices, taking an active role in combating the issue in question.
 The Company calls upon all external collaborators, suppliers, customers and partners, Italian or foreign, to specifically comply with applicable legislation currently in place and to actively combat illegal and child labour practices.